 - 1 pint Berries I used 1/2 blueberries and 1/2 strawberries

-Whip together mascarpone, cream, and sweetener in large mixing bowl with electric mixer until stiff peaks form.
+- Whip together mascarpone, cream, and sweetener in large mixing bowl with electric mixer until well combined.